 - 1. In all liability claims "negligence is the root cause".
 Do you agree? - 2.
-Why should insurance companies be liable for third party risks? - 3.
-Of late you can see increase in the number of D & O policies.
+Do you agree that insurance companies should be liable for third party risks? - 3.
+Of late you can see increase in the number of D&O policies.
 Why is it so?
 Do you think by mere purchase of these policies, Company has no moral obligation? - 4.
 Differentiate between no-fault liability and third-party liability. - 5.
 Define the following: - a.
 Industrial risks - b.
 Non-industrial risks